 The Department of Computer Science maintains computing facilities to satisfy a variety of research and educational needs.
-The Computer Science Laboratory staff of 5 persons installs, tests, and maintains computing facilities for the Department.
+The Computer Science Laboratory staff of 4 persons installs, tests, and maintains computing facilities for the Department.
 Faculty, graduate student, and staff offices are equipped with workstations and/or personal computers.
-Peripheral equipment includes several high-capacity PostScript laser printers per floor, a color PostScript laser printer, a Z Corporation 3D color printer and a 3D Thermojet solid object printer.

 The Department also maintains research systems to meet the specific needs of individual research projects.
 This infrastructure, described below, is funded by donations from industry partners and equipment grants from the National Science Foundation CISE Directorate, including a 1999 Academic Research Instrumentation grant.

-The Department, through the University, is linked to the 2.5 gigabit-per-second network ring established by the North Carolina Networking Initiative (NCNI).
-NCNI joins universities and industry in the Research Triangle Park area, with connections to Internet providers, the Internet-2, National LambdaRail, and the North Carolina Research and Education Network (NCREN).
+The Department, through the University, is linked to the 10 gigabit-per-second network ring established by the North Carolina Research & Education Network (NCREN).
+NCREN joins universities and industry in the Research Triangle Park area, with connections to Internet providers, the Internet-2, and National LambdaRail.

 The following sections summarize the Department's core facilities and the supplemental computing facilities available at Duke University and Research Triangle Park.

 The Department of Computer Science occupies quarters in the Leon Levine Science Research Center (LSRC), an $80 million facility constructed to encourage innovative collaborations among the sciences, engineering, environmental studies, and medicine.
 The Department's space is designed for flexibility and to allow easy expansion of it's state-of-the-art communications infrastructure.
 There is ample space for laboratories and workrooms to support research and group interactions.